kjchalup/fcit/README.rst

 Usage
 -----
 Basic usage is simple, and the default settings should work in most cases.
-To perform an *unconditional test*, use dtit.test(x, y):
+To perform an *unconditional test*, use fcit.test(x, y):

 .. code:: python